Autoptimize Plugin Settings 2023

 Let Autoptimize also extract JS from the HTML.

-This can improve my page performance but the reason I cannot enable this is that it stops my popup to display.
+This can improve my page performance but the reason I cannot enable this is that it stops my popup from displaying.

 The plugin author also recommends disabling this option as this can quickly grow your cache size.